rltbl/relatable/doc/message.md

-# Message
+# Adding and removing messages

 **rltbl** can be used to directly add and delete messages to and from the message table.
-Let's begin by adding two messages to penguin.
-We specify the current user via the environment variable, `RLTBL_USER`.
+The purpose of a message is to provide information about some problem, or something else of note, about a particular value of a particular column of a particular row in some table.
+Each message, in addition, must specify a **level**, a **rule**, and the **message** text and is associated with a particular user, which may be specified via the environment variable, `RLTBL_USER`.
+Let's begin by adding two messages to the penguin table.

 ```console tesh-session="message"
 $ rltbl demo --size 10 --force